pingcap/docs-cn/develop/dev-guide-create-table.md

 > **Note:**
 >
 > If your cluster does not contain **TiFlash** nodes, this SQL statement will report an error: `1105 - the tiflash replica count: 1 should be less than the total tiflash server count: 0`.
-You can use [Build a TiDB Cluster in TiDB Cloud (Serverless Tier)](/develop/dev-guide-build-cluster-in-cloud.md#step-1-create-a-free-cluster) to create a free cluster that includes **TiFlash**.
+You can use [Build a TiDB Cluster in TiDB Cloud (Serverless Tier)](/develop/dev-guide-build-cluster-in-cloud.md#step-1-create-a-serverless-tier-cluster) to create a Serverless Tier cluster that includes **TiFlash**.

 Then you can go on to perform the following query: